mark-me/etl_templates/README.md

 # ETL Templating

-This repository aims to use descriptions of logical data models and their lineage mappings to generate physical implementations of those model and an ETL program.
+This repository aims to implement descriptions logical data models and uses lineage mappings to create procedures that can generate data to fill them.

 Note: so far this only implements table DDL's.